Money Trap (Justified): Plot

 Raylan takes Jackie to her house.
 After he leaves, Jody is revealed to be hiding at the house and demands that she hand over his ex-wife's security code.
-But Raylan recognizes that he is on the house and returns to confront him.
-Jody holds a knife at Jackie's throat but she smashes a glass on his head, forcing to escape by jumping through a window and landing on Kenneth's car's rooftop.
+But Raylan recognizes that he is in the house and returns to confront him.
+Jody holds a knife to Jackie's throat but she breaks loose after smashing a glass on his head, forcing him to escape by jumping through a window.
 After arresting Kenneth at his apartment, Raylan eventually finds Jody at the bar below where Raylan lives, and shoots him in a standoff, killing him.
 He accompanies Jackie to a hotel room, where he realizes Jody was going after money and not his ex-wife.

 At the bar, Johnny talks with Colt, although he does not mention his knowledge of him failing to kill Ellen May.
 The next day, Raylan visits Arlo (Raymond J. Barry) in prison.
 Raylan tells him he will get him transferred to a country club prison if Arlo tells him where Drew is and that's the best deal Raylan is willing to offer.
 Arlo coldly dismisses the offer.
 Raylan leaves his dad after telling his dad that he is on his way to see the ex-sheriff Hunter Mosley.
 Before leaving, he tells Arlo he will not live long and he will be glad to hear the news when Arlo is pronounced dead.